 Pope Innocent VIII and the Hammer of the Witches

-If you’re familiar with the late Medieval European witch-hunts, chances are you’ve heard of the Malleus Maleficarum (English: the Hammer of the Witches).
+If you’re familiar with the late Medieval European witch-hunts, chances are you’ve heard of the Malleus Maleficarum (English: The Hammer of the Witches).
 This text, published in 1487, would… Read more “Pope Innocent VIII and the Hammer of the Witches”

 The House of Wisdom